 The 2022 Verizon Data Breach Investigations Report revealed that 82% of data breaches involved a human element, so knowledge is a key part of fit-for-purpose MFA implementation and the safe use of email, cloud applications, and websites in general.
 And yet, many people haven’t received any additional training on how to handle cybersecurity threats.
 Training that covers these areas should be mandatory and your organization’s cybersecurity policies should be freely accessible to all employees.

 Making the most of MFA

-A key thing for IT teams to remember is that properly-implemented MFA can prevent a hacker from gaining access to the business in the event of an employee downloading some malware or clicking through a phishing campaign, which is a statistically significant occurrence.
-A 2020 study found that 26.5% of recipients that were sent a malicious email clicked on a link within it; MFA could help prevent the consequences of these errors.
+A key thing for IT teams to remember is that properly implemented MFA can prevent a hacker from gaining access to the business in the event of an employee downloading some malware or clicking through a phishing campaign, which is a statistically significant occurrence.
+A 2020 study found that 26.5% of recipients who were sent a malicious email clicked on a link within it; MFA could help prevent the consequences of these errors.

 For employees, especially when using personal devices for work, the best advice is to come up with strong passwords that aren’t something personal like the name of a loved one or a date – these are easier for threat actors to figure out through social media presence.
 Plus, be aware of any information you might be sharing knowingly or unknowingly, including data visible in the background of a photo within the workplace

 MFA can be extremely effective when done well.
 Still, it’s important to be aware that MFA isn’t the catch-all solution.
 You have to ensure that the multiple factors being authorized are distinctly different for optimum security – any weakness in that system invites threat actors to choose you as their next target.

 Find out more in 'How to turn a hacker's toolkit against them'